Great Lakes Coal Tar Sealcoat PAH Reduction Project

 The document below lists who has phased out coal tar sealcoats.

-The Minnesota Pollution Control Agency (MPCA) leads the project, and is collaborating with the Michigan Department of Environmental Quality, the University of Wisconsin-Extension Solid and Hazardous Waste Education Center, the Great Lakes Regional Pollution Prevention Roundtable, and the U.S. Environmental Protection Agency.
-For more information about this project, contact Al Innes, MPCA, firstname.lastname@example.org, 651-757-2457.
+The Minnesota Pollution Control Agency (MPCA) leads the project, and is collaborating with Freshwater Future, the Michigan Department of Environmental Quality, the University of Wisconsin-Extension Solid and Hazardous Waste Education Center, the Great Lakes Regional Pollution Prevention Roundtable, and the U.S. Environmental Protection Agency.
+For more information about this project, contact Cheryl Kallio of Freshwater Future at firstname.lastname@example.org or 231-571-5001, or Al Innes, MPCA, email@example.com, 651-757-2457.

 Links to past and future efforts are available below.